youedd/rn-nested-text/README.md

   }
 }
 ```
-The library exposes the static object NestedText.defaultTextProps, to add or change the default props.
+The static object NestedText.defaultTextProps is exposed to add or change the default props.

 ```JSX
 import NestedText from "rn-nested-text";